Maxtor

 Maxtor Corporation was an American computer hard disk drive manufacturer.
 Founded in 1982, it was the third largest hard disk drive manufacturer in the world before being purchased by Seagate in 2006.
 It was revived as a brand in 2016.

 Maxtor is a portmanteau of maximum and storage.

 History

 Overview

 In 1981, three former IBM employees began searching for funding, and Maxtor was founded the following year.
 In 1983, Maxtor shipped its first product, the Maxtor XT-1140.
 In 1985, Maxtor filed its initial public offering and started trading on the New York Stock Exchange as "MXO."
 Maxtor bought hard drive manufacturer MiniScribe in 1990.
 Maxtor was getting close to bankruptcy in 1992 and closed its engineering operations in San Jose, California, in 1993.
+In 1993, Hyundai Electronics bought a 40% stake in Maxtor.
 In 1996, Maxtor introduced its DiamondMax line of hard drives with DSP-based architecture.
+Hyundai acquired Maxtor in 1996 and took in public in 1998.
 In 2000, Maxtor acquired Quantum's hard drive division, which gave Maxtor the ATA/133 hard drive interface and helped Maxtor revive its server hard drive market.
 In 2006, Maxtor was acquired by Seagate.